bmarieg/Beth-Graham-Coding-Portfolio/README.md

 Welcome!

 I am using this repository as a coding portfolio (it is not intended as a software package).
-Each file was included to demonstrate certain skills.
-I am currently in the process of building it.
+It is a work in progress!

 Table of Contents: